espen42/duckfactory/README.md

 ## Contributions
 Suggestions, improvements, corrections, bug notifications, etc... all is welcome on [github](https://github.com/espen42/goosefactory) or _espen42@gmail.com_.
-Special thanks to **NorwegianKiwi**!
+Special thanks to **NorwegianKiwi** for awesome help!

 ## Using it with redux-sagas